 For campground inquiries, please call: 209-375-9535

 Take Highway 41 north from Fresno, Highway 140 east from Merced, or Highway 120 east from Manteca into Yosemite National Park.
 Follow signs to Wawona.
-The campground is located 8 miles inside of the park on Highway 41, and 27 miles south of Yosemite Valley.
+The campground is located 8 miles north of the South Entrance station on Highway 41, and 27 miles south of Yosemite Valley.